PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   owned scope.
 Both runners retain optional standalone-compatible scope arguments, and the scope ends before the legacy optimizer following each pair.
+- Two long singleton/Reshape sequences now use one flag-controlled helper- owned scope per occurrence.
+The first retains generic transpose cleanup and terminal multi-branch gate cleanup; the second retains reshape-only duplicate fan-out cleanup and disables only the former spatial post-Concat variant.
+Four singleton-Reshape-family runners, three graph-cleanup runners, singleton MaxPool, and multi-branch gate retain standalone behavior through optional scope arguments.
+- The three later singleton-channel/reshape-only-duplicate/consecutive-Reshape
+  triplets use a target-parameterized helper.
+Two invocations use the primary ModelIR and Session layout state; fallback relowering passes `fallback_ir` and no LayoutState, preventing state identity from crossing conversion instances.
+The standalone singleton-MaxPool/consecutive-Reshape pair is not included in this checkpoint.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.